 Essential Health Benefits

-By law, almost all health plans* sold in state Marketplaces, on the individual market, or through small employers must cover a list of 10 "essential health benefits."
+By law, all health plans* sold in state Marketplaces, on the individual market, or through small employers must cover a list of 10 "essential health benefits."
 This includes care that can help you manage your disability.
 These benefits include:

 - Rehabilitation services.
 This is a type of treatment that helps you regain function you lost because of your condition.
-You can also get habilitative help.
-It's treatment that helps you learn and develop skills important to your day-to-day life.
+You can also get habilitative services, treatment that helps you learn and develop skills important to your day-to-day life.

 - Mental health services.
 You can get counseling for mental illnesses like bipolar disorder or schizophrenia.
 You can also get medicine for your condition.
 And you can get a free screening for depression without having to pay an additional cost for the visit.

 Insurance companies that sell health plans through your state's insurance Marketplace must include these essential health benefits -- with a few exceptions.
 Older health plans with “grandfathered” status don't have to cover the essential health benefits package.
 Neither do large employer plans, though most cover them anyway.
 Be sure to check the details of what your plan covers before seeking care.